Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Cryptography/Cryptography.md

   5. Using XOR, calculate key ⊕ opad.
   6. Append the hash function output from step 4 to the XOR output from step 5.
   7. Apply the hash function to the resulting stream of bytes (in step 6) to get the HMAC.

-     * To calculate the HMAC on a Linux system, you can use any of the available tools such as hmac256 (or sha224hmac, sha256hmac, sha384hmac, and sha512hmac, where the secret key is added after the option --key)
+*To calculate the HMAC on a LINUX OS, you can use any of the available tools such as:*

+* hmac256, sha224hmac, sha256hmac, sha384hmac, and sha512hmac,
+  * Where the secret key is added after the option --key
+  * EX:
+    * hmac256 s!Kr37 message.txt
+    * hmac256 1234 message.txt
+    * sha256hmac message.txt --key s!Kr37
+    * sha256hmac message.txt --key 1234